lsblakk/pystar/docs/webapp.rst

 ========================================

 Remember those files from **Create The Poll App** above?
+Let's tackle ``models.py`` next and make some actual data for our views to see.

-Let's tackle ``models.py`` This will contain our **models**, which correspond to our database layout, with additional metadata.
+Roughtly, **models** which correspond to our database layout, with additional metadata.

     ..  admonition:: Django-Philosophy